geraldmc/algo-bio/Program-HW1/README.md

 ## Requirements

-  * Python 3+
+  * Python 3+ (any version of Python 2 will fail).

 ## Execution & Output

-To understand how this all works, please first type:
+The program is made up of several modules.
+The user need only be concerned with the file `driver.py` To learn more, please type:

 ```
 python driver.py -h